a-ghorbani/pocketpal-ai/README.md

 * [https://github.com/CCSSNE/bianyi-1.11.21](https://github.com/CCSSNE/bianyi-1.11.21)
 * [https://github.com/CCSSNE/bianyi-1.12.2](https://github.com/CCSSNE/bianyi-1.12.2)

-Testing confirmed that everything else is working; the only issue is that PAL login is unusable.
+## Compared to the original version; the only issue is that PAL login is unusable.

 Since the original `release.yml` isn't hardcoded either, but rather retrieves values from GitHub Actions configuration: